ttechgirl/ttechgirl/README.md

 - 👋 Hi, I’m Mustapha Ayisat @ttechgirl
 - 👀 I’m interested in dotnet|c#|html|javascript|css
-- 🌱 I’m currently learning dotnet/c#
+- 🌱 I’m currently working with dotnet/c#
 - 💞️ I’m looking to collaborate on any project as a c#/dotnet developer
 - 📫 How to reach me ... abiodunayisat2@gmail.com